ivarout/blender-lithophane/README.md

 # Blender Lithophane

 Blender Lithophane is a simple Blender addon for creating lithophanes from images.
 Currently, a lithophane 'Plane', 'Arc', or 'Cylinder' can be created.

+The lithophane thickness can be calculated using either a linear or logarithmic thickness model, which are currently based on the models used in [Cura](https://github.com/Ultimaker/Cura/blob/main/plugins/ImageReader/ImageReader.py).

 Note that [Blender 3.5.0](https://builder.blender.org/download/daily/archive/) (currently still in alpha) is required.

 ## Installation

+This addon is written for and tested in Blender 3.5.0 alpha ([Build fe30856d83c7](https://builder.blender.org/download/daily/archive/) December 11, 2022).
+The addon depends on the 'Image Info' and 'Image Input' geometry nodes that are introduces in Blender 3.5.0, hence previous Blender versions are not supported.
+Once Blender 3.5.0 goes into beta/release, I will try to make any necessary changes, but please let me know if it no longer works in the most recent Blender version.

 Download the git repository as a zip file, and install it in Blender from 'Edit&rarr;Preferences&rarr;Add-ons&rarr;Install', and select the zip file (note that there is no need to unzip).